jmussman/k8s-renew-certificates/README.md

 The choice depends on what the cluster is using for the containers.

 *crictl* requires a runtime-endpoint to be specified.
-Providing a default has been deprecated in later versions of Kubernetes, it should be found in the /etc/kubernetes/kubelet.conf file where it will be read by the script.
+Providing a default has been deprecated in later versions of Kubernetes, the path should be found as the *containerRuntimeEndpoint* attribute in the /etc/kubernetes/kubelet.conf file where it will be read automatically by the script.
-Otherwise it must be entered manually into the script.
+If the path is not there it must be entered manually into the script.

 In this mode the script executes these steps: